 Where else could you use a contact sensor?

-Our list isn’t exhaustive.
-From screen doors to cigar humidors, Alarm.com-powered contact sensors can be applied virtually anywhere where you need to know about activity.
+Our list isn't exhaustive.
+From screen doors to cigar humidors, Alarm.com-powered contact sensors can be applied virtually anywhere you want to be made aware.

 Interested in a smart home alarm system?
-Fill out the form above or click here and one of our Sting Alarm Las Vegas Security Professionals will reach out to you as soon as possible.
+Fill out the form above and one of our Sting Alarm Las Vegas Security Professionals will reach out to consult you. 😊